run-and-route-hub/run-and-route-hub.github.io/index.md

 <img src="images/M2/M2Profile.png">

 ### Milestone 1
-[Milestone 1](https://github.com/orgs/run-and-route-hub/projects/1/views/1) contains the plans and issues for the first initial steps of the project.
+[Milestone 1](https://github.com/orgs/run-and-route-hub/projects/1/views/1) contains the plans and issues worked on during the initial stages of the project.

 ### Milestone 2
-[Milestone 2](https://github.com/orgs/run-and-route-hub/projects/4/views/1) contains the plans and issues for the second section of our project.
+[Milestone 2](https://github.com/orgs/run-and-route-hub/projects/4/views/1) contains the plans and issues worked on during the second section of our project.

 ## Team